kslides/kslides/README.md

 details on [templates](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)
 and [forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).

-### Presentation Structure
+The [kslides-template](https://github.com/kslides/kslides-template) repo describes how to generate slide content once you have created your new kslides repo.

+## Defining a Presentation

 A presentation is created using a [Kotlin DSL](https://medium.com/adobetech/building-elegant-dsls-with-kotlin-707726c5ed21).
-It requires a minimal knowledge of Kotlin to use.
+Defining a presentation requires a minimal knowledge of Kotlin.

+The following _kslides_ definition can be seen [here](https://kslides.github.io/kslides/helloworld.html).

 ```kotlin
 kslides {